tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 | sio | [http://semanticscience.org/resource/](http://semanticscience.org/resource/) |

-# Overview

-The Diabetes Pharmacology Ontology was designed by leveraging the American Diabetes Association 2022 Guidelines Chapter 9 - Pharmacologic Approaches to Glycemic Treatment to represent some common diabetes treatments and several of their characteristics that play a role in therapy planning.
-Additionally, common symptoms associated with diabetes and lab measurement types were included in the ontology based on NetCE case studies related to diabetes.

 # Diabetes Pharmacology Ontology

 The root branch of DPO is **dpo:Factor**.
 A factor is defined as follows: